 OK Frimpong Arrest: NDC Bigwig Demands Stricter Background Checks for Parliamentary Candidates

-• Former NDC legislator Nii Lantey Vanderpuye advocates for stricter background checks for public office candidates
+• Former NDC legislator Nii Lantey Vanderpuye is advocating for stricter background checks for public office candidates

-• The government appointee called for improved profiling to safeguard the integrity of Parliament and state institutions
+• The government appointee called for improved profiling to safeguard the integrity of the Parliament of Ghana and state institutions

-• Vanderpuye emphasised early investigations of candidates for public office to prevent reputational damage to the country
+• Vanderpuye stressed the need for early investigations of candidates for public office to prevent potential reputational damage

 Nii Lantey Vanderpuye has called for stricter background checks on individuals seeking public office amid the detention of Asante Akyem North MP Ohene Kwame Frimpong abroad for alleged financial crimes.